 Islands are by their nature isolated, separated from other land masses by stretches of water.
-Populations with low dispersal abilities can therefore become reproductively isolated with little exchange of genetic material between neighbouring islands or mainland areas.
+Species with low dispersal abilities can therefore become reproductively isolated with little exchange of genetic material between neighbouring islands or mainland areas.
 This isolation can lead to high rates of endemism, or more specifically neoendemism, on islands.
-This is where a species has become reproductively isolated and diverged from the original stock to form a new species.
-When compared to mainland areas, islands in general are known for their high percentage of endemic species but only moderate levels of species richness, prompting the question of their relative conservation value.
+This is where a species has become reproductively isolated and diverged from the original stock to form a new species or subspecies.
+When compared to mainland areas, islands are known for their high percentage of endemic species but only moderate or low levels of species richness, prompting the question of their relative conservation value.

 Endemism is particularly common in plants, reptiles and mammals, less so for insects and relatively uncommon in birds, reflecting the different dispersal abilities of the types.
-Nevertheless, islands that are rich in endemics for one group tend to also be rich in other types.
-For example endemism richness of plants and vertebrates is strongly related, and values on islands exceed those of mainland regions by a factor of 9.5 and 8.1 for plants and vertebrates, respectively.
+Nevertheless, islands that are rich in endemics for one group also tend to be rich in other types.
+For example endemism-richness of plants and vertebrates is strongly related, and endemism values on islands exceed those of mainland regions by a factor of 9.5 and 8.1 for plants and vertebrates, respectively.
 (Kier et al 2009).

-In the European context, endemism is particularly pronounced in the Mediterranean and Macaronesian regions where a long history of isolation and the absence of recent glaciation has led to large numbers of endemics.
-In the Canary Islands up to 70% of some taxa (e.g.beetles) are known to be endemic.
-On the Mediterranean islands of Corsica, Crete and Cyprus, endemic plants make up 12%, 10% and 7% of the respective floras.
-(Machado 1998, Orueta 2009).
-Amongst Mediterranean islands, Malta contains the highest number of endemic species, including 24 plant, two butterflies, a land snail together with four reptiles and amphibians (Conservation International 2006).
+In the European context, endemism is particularly pronounced in the Mediterranean and Macaronesian regions, where a long history of isolation and the absence of recent glaciation has led to large numbers of endemics.
+In the Canary Islands up to 70% of some taxonomic groups (e.g.beetles) are known to be endemic.
+On the Mediterranean islands of Corsica, Crete and Cyprus, endemic plants make up 12%, 10% and 7% of the respective floras (Machado 1998, Orueta 2009) while there are two hot-spots of plant endemism, based around the Iberian peninsula/Morocco and Greece/Turkey (Medail and Quezel 1999).

 Of the 22,500 species of vascular plants in the Mediterranean basin, approximately 11,700 (52 percent) are found nowhere else in the world.
 The endemics are mainly concentrated on islands, peninsulas, rocky cliffs, and mountain peaks.
+A characteristic element of this endemism is that of all the species endemic to the Mediterranean region, 60% are narrow endemic species, i.e., they have a distribution which is restricted to a single well-defined area within a small part of the Mediterranean region (Greuter 1991, Thompson, 2005).
 Endemism at the higher level is very reduced, with only two endemic families, both represented by single species (Conservation International 2006).
 Montmollin and Strahm (2005) list the 50 Mediterranean endemic plants in greatest need of conservation efforts, many of which are restricted to islands.

-The Mediterranean basin also harbours a high degree of tree richness and endemism (290 indigenous tree species with 201 endemics).
-The only palm native to the Mediterranean, Phoenix theophrasti, is found in a tiny part of Crete and on Turkey's Datca Peninsula, two areas of the Mediterranean Basin experiencing substantial tourism development.
+The Mediterranean basin also harbours a high degree of tree species richness and endemism (290 indigenous tree species with 201 endemics).
+The only palm native to the Mediterranean, Phoenix theophrasti, is found in a tiny part of Crete and on Turkey's Datca Peninsula, two areas experiencing substantial tourism development.
 Of the 440 butterfly species in Europe, 45 are endemics confined to islands (Dennis et al 2008).

 There are more than 225 reptile species in the Mediterranean basin, nearly 80 (34 percent) of which are endemic.
-There are also four endemic genera, namely Algyroides, Trogonophis, Macroscincus, and Gallotia (the last being a genus of lizard unique to the Canary Islands).
-(Conservation International 2006)
+There are four endemic genera, namely Algyroides, Trogonophis, Macroscincus, and Gallotia (the last being a genus of lizard unique to the Canary Islands) (Conservation International 2006)